tunapanda/h5p-standalone/README.md

 `downloadUrl` |No| A path or a url that returns zipped h5p for download.
 The link is used by H5P `export` button `fullScreen` |No| A boolean on whether to enable the fullscreen button if the browser supports the feature.
 Default is `false`|
 `embed` |No| A boolean on whether display embed button.
 Default is `false`.
 N.B.
 Setting this option to `true` will require an `embedCode` below.
-`embedCode` |unless `embed` is true| Embed/Iframe code that user can insert on their site to view same content.
+`embedCode` |unless `embed` is true| Embed/Iframe code that user can insert on their site to view the same content.
 Check some caveats to consider [below](#caveats-while-adding-embed-code)
 `customCss` | No | Path(s) to custom stylesheet file(s)
 `customJs` | No | Path(s) to custom script file(s)
 `xAPIObjectIRI`|No| An identifier for a single unique Activity ~ utilized when generating xAPI [object](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#acturi) field.
 Default is page host+pathname